tatianawoller/amst2_nextflow/README.md

 - test 2 use cases: prealign + amst ( from amst2), amst subworkflows within a AMST2 nextflow module using docker/apptainer

 ## Current state
-- :construction: prealignment crashes at the third step (transformation.dot_product_on_affines_workflow)
+- :construction: prealignment crashes at the third step (elastix_stack_alignment_workflow) probably because apply_multi_step_stack_alignment_workflow does not save a tif or h5 file
-- :construction: amst is only tested on the test data that was aligned with TM, amst crashes either when creating a dummy transformation or at the step (apply_multi_step_stack_alignment_workflow ) because it does not find the file
+- :construction: amst is only tested on the test data that was aligned with TM,using a dummy transformation but (apply_multi_step_stack_alignment_workflow ) does not lead to any new file

 ## Test data
 - for alignment: 1st 32 slide of raw data at https://www.ebi.ac.uk/empiar/EMPIAR-10311/